 They are very rarely made using 100% buckwheat, more often from a mixture of flours.
 Confusingly, yakisoba (fried noodles) and Okinawa soba (noodle soup) don't contain any soba!

 According to the saying, the best soba is "hiki-tate, uchi-tate, tate-yude" freshly milled, made and cooked.

 The most common way to eat soba is zarusoba, served cold and dipped in a sauce that varies according to region (usually salty and seasoned with bonito and seaweed).
 Soba can also be served hot in a soup, similar to ramen: This is called kake-soba.

-According to tradition, soba should be slurped and then swallowed whole, not chewed, but beware of choking!
+According to tradition, soba should be slurped and then swallowed whole, not chewed - but beware of choking!

-Soba dishes quickly became standard at major life events: it's customary to eat soba when moving into a new home, and especially to offer hikkoshi-soba to new neighbors.
+Soba dishes quickly became standard fare at major life events: it's customary to eat soba when moving into a new home, and especially to offer hikkoshi-soba to new neighbors.
 Toshikoshi-soba is enjoyed just before New Year in hope of staying healthy and living a long life: the elongated shape and dense texture of the noodles representing durability and stability.

 A very old dish, soba has many local variations.
 For example, in Uji, famous for its tea, you can eat soba flavored with matcha (green tea powder); in Kyoto it's eaten accompanied by nishin, grilled fish; in Morioka they enjoy it almost as a game, one that involves eating several small bowls of soba (wanko-soba).
-Some restaurants also serve you a little teapot or a glass containing some of the soba cooking water at the end of the meal: the idea is to pour it into your remaining sauce and then drink it.
+Some restaurants also serve you a little teapot or a glass containing some of the soba cooking water at the end of the meal: the idea is to pour it into your remaining sauce and then drink it like soup.